numpy/numpy/doc/source/reference/ufuncs.rst

     result as a dimension with size one, so that the result will broadcast correctly against the inputs.
-This option can only be used for generalized ufuncs that operate on inputs that all have the same number of core dimensions and with outputs that have no core dimensions , i.e., with signatures like ``(i),(i)->()`` or ``(m,m)->()``.
+This option can only be used for generalized ufuncs that operate on inputs that all have the same number of core dimensions and with outputs that have no core dimensions, i.e., with signatures like ``(i),(i)->()`` or ``(m,m)->()``.
 If used, the location of the dimensions in the output can be controlled with ``axes`` and ``axis``.